Ilan Kebbal

-Ilan Kais Kebbal (born 10 July 1998) is a professional footballer who plays as a midfielder for club Paris FC.
+Ilan Kais Kebbal (born 10 July 1998) is a professional footballer who plays as a attacking midfielder for club Paris.
 Born in France, he plays for the Algeria national team.

 Club career

 Kebbal went through the reserve teams of Bordeaux and then Reims before joining Dunkerque on 2 July 2020.
 He made his professional debut with Dunkerque in a 1–0 Ligue 2 win over Toulouse on 22 August 2020.

 On 31 August 2025, Kebbal scored a brace in Paris FC's 3–2 victory over Metz, their first Ligue 1 win since 1979.

 International career

-Born in France, Kebbal is of Algerian descent and holds dual French and Algerian citizenship.Kebbal was called up to the Algeria national team in October 2021, but did not make an appearance.
+Born in France, Kebbal is of Algerian descent and holds dual French and Algerian citizenship.
+Kebbal was called up to the Algeria national team in October 2021, but did not make an appearance.
 On 28 August 2025, he was once again called up to the national team.